 As part of his business litigation and white-collar investigations practice, O’Brien regularly represents individuals and corporations from a variety of industries, including the health care, construction, academic, and technology sectors, in claims asserted under the False Claims Act.
 He presently serves on the Local Civil Rules Committee for the U.S. District Court for the Middle District of North Carolina and as President of Middle District of North Carolina Chapter of the Federal Bar Association.

-To access the CLE, click here.
+To access a recording of the CLE, click here.